Zeninova/Plex-Tidal-DL-Job/README.md

 **Note**: Only minute (m) and second (s) intervals are supported.

 ## Setup
 On Windows, I created a job in Task Scheduler with a daily trigger.
-The program/script field should a path to python.exe.
+The program/script field should be a path to python.exe.
 The argument should be the directory containing the script with any arguments:
 ```bash
 "<SCRIPT DIRECTORY>\Plex-Tidal-DL-job.py" --s --i 60m
 ```